SORMAS-Foundation/SORMAS-Angular/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You can start the app in a different language using:
+Ex: `npm run start:de`

+> Note: Keycloak is required to run the app - [see below](https://github.com/hzi-braunschweig/SORMAS-Angular#auth-with-keycloak)

 ## Code scaffolding